Mektus32/Installer/README.md

 ### To Do:
 1. Fix build for windows
 2. Update UI
-3. To remove installer with programs data
+3. Delete installer with programs data